grantrisk/Buffed/README.md

 3. Open Selenium IDE
 4. Click "Open an existing project"
 5. Go into the Buffed directory and find the file named "Buffed.side" inside "test_selenium" directory
-6. Click on one of the tests and clikc "Run current test" or click "Run all tests" to run the test suite
+6. Click on one of the tests and click "Run current test" or click "Run all tests" to run the test suite